mobilecoinofficial/full-service/docs/v2/api-endpoints/build_burn_transaction.md

 ---
 description: >-
-  Build a transaction to confirm its contents before submitting it to the network.
+  Build a burn transaction to confirm its contents before submitting it to the network.
 ---

-# Build Transaction
+# Build Burn Transaction

 ## [Request](../../../full-service/src/json_rpc/v2/api/request.rs#L56-L66)